wheelerlaw/overture/README.md

 ### Dispatch process

-Overture forces IPv6 and custom domain DNS queries to use alternative DNS when applicable.
+octodns forces IPv6 and custom domain DNS queries to use alternative DNS when applicable.

-As for custom IP network, overture will first query the domain with primary DNS, if the answer is empty or the IP is not matched then overture will query the alternative DNS servers and use their answer instead.
+As for custom IP network, octodns will first query the domain with primary DNS, if the answer is empty or the IP is not matched then octodns will query the alternative DNS servers and use their answer instead.

 ## Installation

-You can download binary releases from the [release](https://github.com/shawn1m/overture/releases).
+You can download binary releases from the [release](https://github.com/shawn1m/octodns/releases).

-For ArchLinux users, package `overture` is available in AUR.
+For ArchLinux users, package `octodns` is available in AUR.
 If you use a AUR helper i.e. `yaourt`, you can simply run:

-    yaourt -S overture
+    yaourt -S octodns

-For mips users, please assure the kernel FPU emulation is enabled, check [#32](https://github.com/shawn1m/overture/issues/32) [#26](https://github.com/shawn1m/overture/issues/26) [golang/go#18880](https://github.com/golang/go/issues/18880) for details.
+For mips users, please assure the kernel FPU emulation is enabled, check [#32](https://github.com/shawn1m/octodns/issues/32) [#26](https://github.com/shawn1m/octodns/issues/26) [golang/go#18880](https://github.com/golang/go/issues/18880) for details.

 ## Usages

 Start with the default config file -> ./config.json

-    $ ./overture
+    $ ./octodns

 Or use your own config file:

-    $ ./overture -c /path/to/config.json
+    $ ./octodns -c /path/to/config.json

 Verbose mode:

-    $ ./overture -v
+    $ ./octodns -v

 Log to file:

-    $ ./overture -l /path/to/overture.log
+    $ ./octodns -l /path/to/octodns.log

 For other options, please see help:

-    $ ./overture -h
+    $ ./octodns -h

 Tips:

 + Root privilege is required if you are listening on port 53.
-+ For Windows users, you can run overture on command prompt instead of double click.
++ For Windows users, you can run octodns on command prompt instead of double click.

 ###  Configuration Syntax